-Famous Mutt Cloned For $50K Because Owner Feared Financial Loss
+Famous Mutt Cloned For $50,000 Because Owner Feared Financial Loss

 Sinogene, the laboratory that conducted the cloning, said they made a duplicate of the pooch by using skin from his lower abdomen.
 After a few weeks, the bio-tech company was able to isolate Juice’s DNA “and fertilize an egg.

 In September, “Little Juice,” or “Zhizhi,” as his name is known in Chinese, was born.
-Little Juice stayed with a surrogate pooch for nearly a month, and then the pup was gifted to He at a small celebration.
+Little Juice stayed with a surrogate pooch for nearly a month, and then the pup was gifted to Jun at a small celebration.
 The original Juice attended the ceremony, as well.

 He Jun said that he has not “committed Little Juice to show business just yet.”
 He added that he can see a lot of potential in the pup, though.
 Bucking against convention that copies are inferior to originals, He Jun said that he believes that the small dog will be even better than the older Juice.